liza-alpinia/nanoTRF/README.md

 - Canu programm.
 The latest release [can be download here](http://github.com/marbl/canu/releases).
 The paths to these programs can be set via **-cu** flags
 - java
 - python >= v3.6
--
-- python packages to be installed: biopython, networkx To install these packages run the following command
+- python packages to be installed: biopython, networkx.
+To install these packages run the following command
 ```
  pip install matplotlib biopython networkx python-louvain
 ```